analogjs/analog/apps/docs-app/docs/features/api/overview.md

 ## Accessing Cookies

-Analog allows setting cookies reading them in your server side calls.
+Analog allows setting and reading cookies in your server-side calls.

 ### Setting cookies